XhmikosR/find-unused-sass-variables/README.md

 * The tool's logic is pretty "dumb"; if you use the same name for a variable in different files or namespaces, then it won't distinguish between them.
-* The tool only looks for `.scss` files currently.
+* The tool only looks for `.scss` files by default, but you can optionally specify the file extension.

 ## License